This consultation was open from:

 to January 4, 2023

-The Ministry of Municipal Affairs and Housing has received Official Plan Amendment 6 from the Regional Municipality of Waterloo for a decision.
+A decision was made on April 11, 2023 to approve, with modifications, Official Plan Amendment 6 to the Regional Municipality of Waterloo Official Plan, as adopted by By-law 22-038.
 Official Plan Amendment 6 contains policies to guide growth and development within the Region to the year 2051.

 Location details